National Academy of Public Administration (NAPA)

 NPDES Permit - National Pollutant Discharge Elimination System Permit

 The person responsible for conducting the final accessibility inspection before substantial completion.
 The NPS Accessibility Inspector will be the Park, Region, DSC Accessibility Coordinator or a qualified designee.
 To qualify as an accessibility inspector, the person has to have attended a National Center on Accessibility (NCA), or equivalent course on physical accessibility within the last two years.

 NPS Project Sustainability Checklist

-One specific federal requirement in this checklist relates to the federal requirement for commissioning.
-Depending on the size and complexity of the project commissioning activities may be required to be independent of the design and construction firm and may be required to begin as early as the Predesign stage.
+One specific Federal requirement in this checklist relates to the Federal requirement for commissioning.
+Depending on the size and complexity of the project, commissioning activities may be required to be independent of the design and construction firm and may be required to begin as early as the Predesign (PD) stage.